Frequently Asked Questions

 Unfortunately, no. Every jumper exits the aircraft sequentially after a certain amount of time between jumpers.
 Moreover, while skydivers wish the laws of physics did not apply to them, the videographer cannot fly back up for the next person’s video.

 As soon as your landing is filmed, the raw footage of your jump is handed over to the Adventure Skydiving Tennessee professional editing team to add in music, titles and special effects to your jump video.
-The video will usually be ready within a week after you jump, but this can change due to high jump volume and unforeseen delays.
+The video will usually be ready within an hour or two after you jump, but this can change due to high jump volume and unforeseen delays.
 The video will be an MP4 file that is emailed to you!

 Call Adventure Skydiving Tennessee, the premier dropzone in the Southeast, today!